-Every now and then, I see questions by travelers, expats, and retirees about Mexican airlines posted in Facebook groups.
+Every now and then, I see questions by American travelers, expats, and retirees about Mexican airlines posted in Facebook groups.
 They want to know what company is best, if it’s safe, what companies are on-time, and what other people have experienced using foreign commercial airlines.

 My answer is always the same: don’t worry and just do it.
 I have found Volaris and Interjet both to be safe, clean, friendly, easy, and mostly on time in my experience.
 And, most importantly, as early retirement budget travelers we find them to be affordable.

-Which is better – Volaris or Interjet?
+Mexican airlines: which is better?
+Volaris or Interjet?

 We would fly either airline again.
 In fact, we’ve flown each a few times over the last couple of years.
 A few of the flights were Tijuana to Guadalajara, Puerto Vallarta to Huatulco, Chetumal to Mexico City, Mexico City to other cities around the country.